 Do you need cable on every TV you have?
 I have 3 tv’s and have cable on one.
 The bill is $35 and I’m mad I’m paying that.
 With Hulu, Netflix, and Amazon I don’t miss having tons of movie channels.
 Most people pay around $100 a month.
 That’s $1,200 a year!

 Do you buy a new car when your old one has its 4th or 5th birthday?
 I’ve had my car since 2001.
-My Prius is paid for and I will have it until the wheels literally fall off.
+My Prius is paid for and I will have it until the wheels literally fall off (update: the car did actually stop on me and I had to get another one so I now have a 2011 Honda Crosstour, no car payment).
 The average car payment is $475.
 Let’s say instead of getting a new car you keep the car you have and continue to put that amount of money into a travel account. $475 for a year is $5,700.
 You can have a couple of vacations for that money.

 Do you eat out often?
 I bring my food to work and I cook at home.
 If the average lunch is around $10 and you buy lunch everyday, that’s $50 a week, $200 a month, $2,400 a year.
 So let’s add up all of the possible savings.